-Due to the potential travel and community gathering impacts of the coronavirus pandemic (COVID-19), Arbutus will not be able to accommodate inperson attendance at the Meeting.
-If you were planning to attend the Meeting in person, you should instead submit a proxy or participate via live audio webcast online.
-You can access the virtual Meeting at the Meeting time at https://web.lumiagm.com/152032027.
-By hosting the Meeting online, Arbutus is able to communicate more effectively with its shareholders, enable increased attendance and participation from locations around the world, reduce costs and increase overall safety for both Arbutus and its shareholders.
-The virtual Meeting has been designed to provide the same rights to participate as you would have at an inperson meeting.
+Because the Annual Meeting will be held solely by remote communication, with no physical location, you should submit a proxy or participate via live audio webcast online.
+You can access the virtual Annual Meeting at the Annual Meeting time at https://web.lumiagm.com/172077602.
+By hosting the Annual Meeting online, we are able to communicate more effectively with our shareholders, enable increased attendance and participation from locations around the world, reduce costs and increase overall efficiency and safety for both us and our shareholders.
+The virtual Annual Meeting has been designed to provide the same rights to participate as you would have at an in-person meeting.
+You will be able to attend, vote and submit questions from any location via the internet.

 Your vote is important.
-Even if you plan to attend the Meeting, we urge you to submit your proxy or voting instructions as soon as possible.
-For specific instructions on how to vote your shares, please refer to the "Questions and Answers About the Proxy Materials and Voting" section of the accompanying Management Proxy Circular and Proxy Statement and your enclosed proxy or voting instruction card.
+Even if you plan to attend the virtual Annual Meeting, we urge you to submit your proxy or voting instructions as soon as possible.
+For specific instructions on how to vote your shares, please refer to the "Questions and Answers About the Proxy Materials and Voting" section of the accompanying Management Proxy Circular and Proxy Statement and the Notice.